pietari-monkkonen/pietari-monkkonen.github.io/docs/tutorials/1-basic-tutorial-qsm-direct.md

 TargetDistributions.cParams = [5/4*pi 0.1];
 ```

-Fields `dTypeLADDh` and `hParams` define the distribution type and parameters for the LADD marginal distribution on the relative height, in this case a beta distribution with parameters $\alpha = 22$ and $\beta = 3$.
+Fields `dTypeLADDh` and `hParams` define the distribution type and parameters for the LADD marginal distribution on the relative height, in this case a beta distribution with parameters $\alpha$ = 22 and $\beta$ = 3.
+Similarly, `dTypeLADDd` and `dParams` define the relative branch distance marginal distribution as a truncated Weibull distributions with scale parameter 3.3 and shape parameter 2.8, and `dTypeLADDc` and `cParams` define the compass direction margina distribution as a von Mises distribution with mean direction $\mu = \frac{5}{4}\pi$ and concentration parameter $\kappa$ = 0.1.

 [TreeQSM]: https://github.com/InverseTampere/TreeQSM